ctueck/HEIDI/HEIDI Mission Statement.md

 ### Data Structure

 Different systems should use agreed data models/structures, or at least make the data models/structures they use fully transparent.
 This will allow easy communication and conversion of data between systems.
+An agreement would cover the minimum fields different data models should harmonise, for the purposes of promoting interoperability.

 Different organisations, dealing with such data, have already developed their data models.
 These should be used as a starting point.